-Athanatos is the state of immortality that mortal beings assume as definite.

 30. We do not need to serve him as his subjects.
 All that we need is to allow his influence to serve us.

 31. The Oracle is not an indiscreet premonition or prophecy that must be heeded, as a religious or scientific relevance.

 32. The concept of immortality is fully determined, in the propellant factors of its effect and recognition.

-33. To believe in something is an admission of a provident truth.
-The question is what is that actual truth?
+33. To believe in something is an admission of a provident or alethic truth.
+What is that actual truth?

 34. We can choose to either believe in religion, science or in the philosophy that is based, on the specificity of theism.

-36. We can debate or refute the claims of the Creator with a reasonable and incisive argument, but what the Oracle professes is not an impressive miracle of religion or science.
+36. We can debate or refute the claims of the Creator with a reasonable and incisive argument, but what the Oracle professes is not an impressive miracle of religion or an elaborate theory of science.